xmppo/xmpp-php/README.md

 `$client->sendMessage()` takes 3 parameters of which the last one is optional.
 First parameter is the actual message you'd like to send, second one is recipient of the message and third one is type of message to be sent.
-This is currently set to default to `CHAT`, but will probably be extended in future releases
+This is currently set to default to `chat`, but will probably be extended in future releases

 ## Receiving messages and other responses